AndersDeath/diary2/000-current.md

 # 14 October - Saturday - Yerevan - 380 day of immigration

 As you know Saturday is a cheat meal day.
 Only then I eat bread, sweets, and drink soda, and coffee.
 The first reason is that I don't want to be fat the second one is that bread is bad for teeth, and the third one is that I don't want to have diabetes.
 The sugar control is crucial.
 Also it helps me to be relatively fit despite the absence of sport in my life.
+However I feel that some muscules and